7 Steps To Creating A Killer Sales Plan

 9. Action plan for teams and individuals

-Action plan for teams and individuals
+Action plans for teams and individuals

 Use your breakdown of team capabilities to design action plans for each of your sales reps.